mrsaurabh009/Crop-Recommendation-System/README.md

 ##Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
+** If you want to make User Interface (UI) for this project, then create a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.